Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Introduction

 \subsection{Our Contributions}

-This paper extends previous results on binary sources~\cite{KoushaISIT2016} to general finite alphabets under Hamming distortion.
-Larger alphabet sizes permit more complex structures for source distribution sets (which we call \textit{source sets}).
-We classify source sets into three classes as illustrated in Figure \ref{fig: source class types}.
+This paper extends our previous results on binary sources~\cite{KoushaISIT2016} to general finite alphabets under Hamming distortion.
+Larger alphabet sizes permit more complex structures for source sets.
+The following are our main contributions:

+\begin{enumerate} \item We categorize source distributions as belonging to one of three possible source classes as illustrated in Figure \ref{fig: source class types} for which different DP mechanisms are optimal.